 Student editors run the yearbook.
 They are co-teachers in the Yearbook Google Classroom and have access to the yearbook Google Photos account.
 These are the students who upload, label, and add photos to albums.
 Under the initial watchful eye of the advisor, student editors offer constructive feedback and guide the yearbook design.

 This coveted position is crucial to a successful yearbook.
 These students attend after-school music, sports, and club activities.
 They are responsible for asking a student editor to upload the photos, as well as help the editor add only the best photos to the photo albums.
 They must behave in a manner that makes the yearbook class proud.

 These students are just as important as the other students.
 They do the bulk of the work.
-They are the graphic designers.
 They write captions on a weekly or daily basis.
 The yearbook would not exist without these students.

 - CSIHS Yearbook Staff Registration Video by Sammy Seahawk

 - Content: What will you put in your yearbook this year? by Fusion Yearbooks